 Find out which interest rate type suits you so you save the most.

 - Flexibility and features.
 Many variable rate loans come with flexible repayment options and don't charge you for making extra repayments.
-This lets you repay your mortgage faster and without penalty or in ways that suit you better.
+This lets you repay your mortgage faster.
 Variable rate loans are more likely to offer redraw facilities and very useful features like offset accounts.

 - Lower in fees (generally).
 Competitive variable loans often come with lower fees than their fixed rate equivalents.
 This can save you money upfront (application fees), over the course of the loan (ongoing fees) or when refinancing (exit or switching fees).